Xuefeng-Ni/CCEANN/README.md

 # CCEANN
-This project contains the demo code and detection resultss of CCEANN.
+This project contains the demo code and defect samples of CCEANN.

 Please send an email to nixuefeng@hnu.edu.cn to get the decompression password.